abengtss-max/compliance-workshop/labs/lab-02-cis-compliance-scenario.md

 ### 4A: Refresh Compliance Data

-1. **Policy Admin:** Wait 10-15 minutes for policy evaluation to update
+1. Wait 10-15 minutes for policy evaluation to update
 2. Navigate back to **Policy** > **Compliance**
 3. Click **Refresh** on your initiative assignment
 4. **Note:** Some evaluations may take up to 24 hours for full refresh